opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 We now know that the context is the key between all widgets and the link between them and the data.
 Some widgets consume/read it : the odsTable widget will use it to get records and display them.
 Some widgets act/modify it : the odsTextSearch will query it by applying a search query or filter.
-Some widgets do both : the odsFacets get filters, display it, and then allow to apply a filter on the context.
+Some widgets do both : the odsFacets get filters, display them, and allow to apply a filter on the context.

 To go further it's now interresting to see how widget modify the context and what kind of information we can get from it.